1) In Ch. 20, on page 629 in Fig. 20.22, I am unclear of the reason Vreg is

 in Ch.
 24.

-The reason we put that circuit in Ch.
+The reason I put that circuit in Ch.
 20 instead of waiting until after we discuss

 designing amplifiers and current mirrors in Chs.
 21-23.
 Practical biasing allows